 You’re just as likely to see a row of anglers claiming their favorite spot along the Ocean Isle Beach Pier as you are folks at the popular grill year-round.
 From ice cream and drinks to bait and tackle, the pier has everything you need to outfit a true fishing pier experience.

 9 Sunset Beach Pier

 Built over a 19th-century blockade runner named the Vesta, the handicap-accessible Sunset Beach Pier offers proper perspective of the island’s tradition.
 The 900-foot pier’s amenities include all the fishing gear and passes you’d expect and is accented by a self-guided history tour of the pier and its island.
 Take a break from the sun in the billiard room, or enjoy a meal or snack at the grill.

-This article was produced in partnership with N.C.'s Brunswick Islands.
+This article was produced in partnership with, and all photos are courtesy of, N.C.'s Brunswick Islands.